-The professionals interviewed noted that there are several ways to ensure that the end-user experience remains central during the design process.
+The professionals interviewed note that there are several ways to ensure that the end-user experience remains central during the design process.

-Thus, in the initial stages of the project, they try to understand as well as possible the needs and objectives of their clients, in order to develop a clear vision for the projects they need to carry out.
+Thus, in the initial stages of the project, they try to understand in detail the needs and objectives of their clients, in order to develop a clear vision for the projects they need to carry out.

-Before starting the design process, they dedicate time to conduct market research and understand the target audience, identify end-user needs, preferences and behaviors, with the ultimate goal of developing solutions that effectively meet these requirements.
+Before starting the design process, they dedicate time to conduct market research and understand the target audience, identify end-user needs, preferences, and behaviors, with the ultimate goal of developing solutions that effectively meet these requirements.